-- 7.1 All consultation and engagement on the preparation of the Local Plan, as referred to in Section 2 of this report, has been undertaken in accordance with the Statement of Community Involvement (SCI) (September 2014).
+- 8.1 All consultation and engagement on the preparation of the Local Plan, as referred to in Section 2 of this report, has been undertaken in accordance with the Statement of Community Involvement (SCI) (September 2014).
 Over and above the commitments in the SCI, officers have also offered one-to-one meetings with parish and town councils at the Issues and Options and First Draft Local Plan stages to explain the process and discuss local issues.
-There was good take up and taking into account feedback, the meetings were considered productive and mutually beneficial. - 7.2 In addition, the Local Plan Working Group held a joint meeting with a wider group of District Councillors and also with Town Councils on town centre issues.
+There was good take up and taking into account feedback, the meetings were considered productive and mutually beneficial.
+Also, site notices were posted for proposed site allocations at the First Draft Local Plan stage to increase awareness of the proposals. - 8.2 In addition, the Local Plan Working Group held a joint meeting with a wider group of District Councillors and also with Town Councils on town centre issues.
 Briefings took place for all District Councillors prior to consultation at each stage and a briefing for all parish and town councils was held prior to consultation on the publication of the First Draft Local Plan.
 Consultation with the Planning Committee, at their meeting on 18 October 2018, took place in accordance with the Constitution.

-8 OTHER OPTIONS CONSIDERED
+9 OTHER OPTIONS CONSIDERED

-- 8.1 Not progressing the Final Draft Local Plan to Cabinet and Council, and subsequent publication is an option; however this would delay the preparation and production of the Local Plan, including providing certainty around housing numbers and mean that the timescales agreed in the Local Development Scheme would not be met. - 8.2 The Government requires local authorities to produce a Local Plan, prepare it in a timely manner and keep it up to date.
+- 9.1 Not progressing the Final Draft Local Plan to Council, and subsequent publication is an option; however this would delay the preparation and production of the Local Plan, including providing certainty around housing numbers and mean that the timescales agreed in the Local Development Scheme would not be met. - 9.2 The Government requires local authorities to produce a Local Plan, prepare it in a timely manner and keep it up to date.
 The National Planning Policy Framework promotes the plan led system as the way to deliver sustainable development across the country.
-Without an up to date Local Plan, the Government may place sanctions on local authorities to produce a plan. - 8.3 Failure to produce a Local Plan in a timely manner would increase the risk of speculative developments coming forward which are not in accordance with the existing Local Plan and potentially do not meet the objectives of the Council as local planning authority.
+Without an up to date Local Plan, the Government may place sanctions on local authorities to produce a plan. - 9.3 Failure to produce a Local Plan in a timely manner would increase the risk of speculative developments coming forward which are not in accordance with the existing Local Plan and potentially do not meet the objectives of the Council as local planning authority.

-9 REASON FOR RECOMMENDATION
+10 REASON FOR RECOMMENDATION